s-t-a-n/KasKasPython/README.md

 ## License

-Distributed under the terms of the [MIT license][license], _Jasjas_ is free and open source software.
+Distributed under the terms of the [MIT license][license], _Kaskas_ is free and open source software.

 ## Issues